-Mr. Detter serves as executive vice president, and has a diverse background involving business, marketing, defense, federal contracting and program management.
+Mr. Detter serves as executive vice president, and handles business operations, marketing, information technology, and security.

 From August 2009-August 2012, he was deputy assistant secretary of the Navy, working on acquisition and R&D programs.
 His portfolio, roughly $55 billion annually, included expeditionary systems for the Marine Corps and the Navy such as amphibious assault vehicles, ground combat and other vehicles, body armor, biometrics, counter IED and other systems; naval R&D programs; urgent needs; and naval logistics and sustainment.
 He also had DoD-wide lead for key joint programs during wars in Iraq and Afghanistan, including MRAP and counter radio-controlled IED (JCREW) programs.
 He served as a member of the Navy’s Task Force Climate Change, set policy for the department’s Marine Mammals Program, and was responsible for the department’s annual S&T awards.

 Before his work in the Pentagon, for 12 years he was president of Detter and Associates, LLC, a DC-area marketing firm.
 He worked on numerous Army and Air Force support programs.
 From 1994-96, he served as special assistant to the U.S. ambassador to Saudi Arabia and as special assistant to the under secretary for Global Affairs at the State Department.
 While living in Riyadh, he worked to advance U.S. diplomatic and commercial interests.
 He later served in the legislative affairs division of the U.S. Agency for International Development, working on Near East regional programs.